smarter-sh/smarter/README.md

 - Go lang
 - GitHub Actions

-## Designed by for prompt engineers
+## Designed by and for prompt engineers

 Smarter provides design teams with a web console, and a convenient yaml manifest-based command-line interface for Windows, macOS, and Linux.